Two-way SMS basics - how replies work

 Inbound replies are delivered based on the sender option used.

-• replies can also be sent to email or a webhook, depending on your settings
+• Dedicated number — replies appear in the Messenger.
+Replies can also be sent to email or a webhook, depending on your settings.

 Replying back to customers